of the population is affected by at least one adverse childhood experience.

 We offer several multi-hour workshops that inform professionals on some of the basic physical, mental, and social outcomes of trauma.
 These workshops are topical and contextual to the issues that we encounter with children and adults impacted by trauma with the necessary information and basic skills required to be trauma-sensitive.
 The workshops are designed for up to 50 participants but larger groups can be accommodated.

-Based on 40 years of experience providing therapeutic schools to students impacted by trauma, our NeuroLogic® training not only focuses on trauma’s impact on the brain, but also provides interventions and strategies that can help bring growth and healing to those impacted brain regions.
+Based on nearly 50 years of experience providing therapeutic schools to students impacted by trauma, our NeuroLogic® training combines a trauma-informed understanding of children with a brain-based approach to education that provides you with countless practical and effective strategies to meet the needs of all learners.
 We offer a variety of custom training and coaching options to meet the needs of your school.

 We offer professional development courses which include a trauma-competent certification for professionals who complete our 3 sequential trauma courses.
 Other relevant intensive courses are also available and eligible for CEU Credits.

 Our training has been designed as a result of current research and the integration of over 2,500 books and professional resources.

 We embrace a reflective process approach to each training and coaching session with intentional nurture, support and mentoring consistently offered to participants.